leonid-ed/sr/README.md

 $ sr -h
 Usage of sr:
   -L int
     	the max depth of the directory tree; -1 if no depth limit (default -1) -d	show dates in digital format
   -j	show results in json format
   -n	turn colors off
   -r	reverse the order of items
+  -u	show time in UTC
 ```

 The result has the format as the following: